Skip to main content

 5. FAQ

-Most detector apps rely on a single method — usually the magnetometer.
+Most hidden camera detector apps rely on a single method — usually the magnetometer.
 NoSpy runs four detection modes simultaneously: an AI model trained on camera lens shapes, infrared light detection using your phone’s front camera flash, a magnetic field scanner that flags unusual EM signatures, and a Wi-Fi network audit that lists every device connected to the local network by manufacturer.
-No other iOS app in our test combined all four in a single interface.
+No other iOS hidden camera finder in our test combined all four in a single interface, making it our top pick as the best spy camera detector for everyday travellers.

 In our May 2026 lab test across four hidden cameras, NoSpy correctly flagged 37 of 40 camera placements (92.5%).
-False positive rate was 3.8% — the lowest of any app tested.
-The free tier allows five full scans per day with every detection mode active.
+The false positive rate was 3.8% — the lowest of any app tested.
+The free tier allows five full scans per day with every detection mode active, giving you genuine peace of mind on arrival.
 Premium removes the daily limit, adds Bluetooth device scanning, and clears ads.
 No account is required, and every scan runs locally: no data leaves your device.

 Best for: Anyone who wants one app that covers all detection methods.
-Particularly well-suited to Airbnb and hotel checks where you need IR, magnetic, and Wi-Fi coverage in under five minutes.
+Particularly well-suited to Airbnb and hotel room checks where you need infrared, magnetic, and Wi-Fi coverage in under five minutes.
+Also the best hidden camera detector for travel thanks to its offline capability.

 Limitation: iOS only.
-Android users need a combination of apps (see Glint Finder and Fing below).
+Android users need a combination of apps to detect hidden cameras with comparable coverage (see Glint Finder and Fing below).

 2